Travelling with purpose on a cruise to the Dominican Republic,

 Fathom did a good job of combining the relaxing/rejuvenating aspects of vacation with the opportunity to make a difference and to experience personal growth.
 I was impressed with the care and effort put into the programs, programs designed to make a sustainable difference.

 Before sailing, I wondered if the disparity between the luxury of the ship and what I encountered ashore would be disturbing.
 Life on the ship was indeed a luxury, but the transition from shore to ship was not as jarring as I’d anticipated.
 There are a few reasons for that.
 The deliberate absence of a casino, Las Vegas style shows and formal nights led to a lower-key atmosphere.
 The entire experience (on ship and on shore) was full of positive energy, generated from other passengers and the Dominicans we worked with.
 Back on ship, we were eager to share our experiences and learn more.
 Crew members were very friendly and also interested in hearing what we’d done.
+The stories we heard from others and the connections we made were truly moving.

 There is a Fathom Impact Center in Amber Cove.
 Some activities were held there while docked.
 It is a place for passengers on the Adonia to find out more about the Impact activities they didn’t participate in and for passengers from other cruise ships to learn about Fathom.
 I think it is appropriate to end this post with a photo of the Gratitude wall in that centre.
 The wall contains drawings and notes from people impacted by the Fathom programs.
 The box on the chair in front of the wall is full of more notes ready to be added to the wall.